sosy-lab/sv-witnesses/README-GraphML.md

 ### Validating a Violation Witness with CPAchecker

-The following command will start CPAchecker to validate an violation witness for ``test.c``.
+The following command will start CPAchecker to validate a violation witness for ``test.c``.
 We assume that the violation witnesses is stored in the file ``witness-to-validate.graphml``.

-An easy way to validate violation witnesses with CPAchecker that should be able to handle most scenarios is provided by a predifined configuration:
+An easy way to validate violation witnesses with CPAchecker that should be able to handle most scenarios is provided by a predefined configuration:

 <pre>./scripts/cpa.sh -witnessValidation \
 -witness witness-to-validate.graphml \